magepages/mpdocs/docs/name-your-price/index.md

 - **Email Confirm**:
   - Select the Confirmation email template sent to the customer
-  - Confirm email will be sent to customes after they send a bargain request
+  - Confirm email will be sent to customers after they send a bargain request
   - To change **Email Confirm Template**, Admin can create another Email Template in `Marketing> Email Template`
   - Instructions for creating new Email Template [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html).

 - **Email Approve**:
   - Select the Approve email template sent to the customer
-  - Approve email will be sent to customes after their bargain request is accepted
+  - Approve email will be sent to customers after their bargain request is accepted
   - To change **Email Approval Template**, Admin can create another Email Template in `Marketing> Email Template`
   - Instructions for creating new Email Template [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html).

 - **Email Reject**:
-  - Select the Rejiect email template sent to the customer
+  - Select the Reject email template sent to the customer
-  - Rejection email will be sent to customes after their bargain request is rejected
+  - Rejection email will be sent to customers after their bargain request is rejected
   - To change **Email Rejection Template**, Admin can create another Email Template in `Marketing> Email Template`
   - Instructions for creating new Email Template [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html).